-Georgia Library PINES (Public Information Network for Electronic Services) is the public library automation and lending network for 300 libraries and affiliated service outlets in 54 library systems covering 146 counties (53 of the 62 library systems in Georgia).
+Georgia Library PINES (Public Information Network for Electronic Services) is the public library automation and lending network for 300 libraries and affiliated service outlets in 54 library systems covering 146 counties in Georgia.

 What does PINES have to offer library users?

-- Free delivery of books from other libraries throughout the state to your home library.
+- Free delivery of books from throughout the state to your home library.

 - Ability to renew your books and place holds online.